arunagossai/Forecasting_ARMA_Python/README.md

-# TEST
+# Forecasting Project
-test repo for the 2-12-20
-kill a hoe
+ARMA Model forecasting GDP for California and New York